-According to the Fair Credit Reporting Act (FCRA), section 611:
+According to the Fair Credit Reporting Act, section 611:

-In other words, when you submit a dispute request, they must investigate it free of charge within 30 days or remove the item.
-If they don’t have proof of their verification, they have to fix the problem.
+In other words, when you submit a dispute request, they must investigate it within 30 days.
+If they cannot provide verification, they must remove the item from your credit report.

 Understanding How Credit Bureaus Investigate Disputes

-Knowing how they conduct their investigations or don’t conduct them can make it easier to understand why it’s often difficult to get items removed.
+Knowing how they conduct their investigations can make it easier to understand why it’s often difficult to get credit report errors removed.